 where the boundary value of FECs at renormalization scale $\mu_0$ are reorganized into a power expansion in $\ln \xi$

 and the modified splitting functions are defined as

 In summary, the Mellin space factorization formula is \begin{widetext}

-\end{widetext} The NNLL prediction at a center-of-mass energy corresponding to the $Z$ boson threshold is shown in Fig.~(\ref{fig:EEC-Forward}), where we vary the initial boundary and factorization scales around $(\mu_0\,, \mu_f) \sim (Q/2 \sin\chi\,,Q)$.
-Unlike the TMD factorization, where Sudakov suppression arises due to the recoil of soft gluons, soft radiation is suppressed in the jet fragmentation region.
+\end{widetext} The NNLL prediction at a center-of-mass energy corresponding to the $Z$ boson threshold is shown in Fig.~\ref{fig:EEC-Forward}, where we vary the initial boundary and factorization scales around $(\mu_0\,, \mu_f) \sim (Q/2 \sin\chi\,,Q)$.
+Unlike the back-to-back jets, where Sudakov suppression arises due to the recoil of soft gluons, soft radiation is suppressed by the energy weight in the jet fragmentation region.
 As a result, the distribution at small angles is not suppressed.